rjbashar/TeXDown-1/README.md

 It obeys to most of the [github-flavoured markdown standards][1], while including other elements
-(such as tab-to-center, easily gathered equations or macro defining tags), so that while it may serve as a Markdown-To-LaTeX transpiler, it can also go beyond standard Markdown capabilities and offer tools that help in writing math and LaTeX files in general.
+(such as easily gathered equations or macro defining tags), so that while it may serve as a Markdown-To-LaTeX transpiler, it can also go beyond standard Markdown capabilities and offer tools that help in writing math and LaTeX files in general.